Skip to content Skip to footer

 Other

-Auckland is known for its diverse cultural scene, with festivals, art exhibitions, and live music performances happening throughout the year.
-The city also offers a wide range of outdoor activities, from hiking and surfing to sailing and wildlife encounters.
+Auckland is known for its diverse cultural scene, with numerous art galleries, theaters, and music venues.
+The city also offers a wide range of outdoor activities, such as hiking, sailing, and surfing, thanks to its stunning natural landscapes and proximity to the ocean.

 Auckland Region – region of New Zealand’s North Island